 Here are some things you can do to help protect your rabbits from the virus:

-Avoid contact with rabbits or hares outside the home.
+- Avoid contact with rabbits or hares outside the home.
 Plan what to do if you volunteer at an animal shelter, or have friends with rabbits you watch or visit.
-See tips from www.rabbit.org/rhdv to minimize the risk of spreading the virus on your clothing, shoes, and surfaces, using shoe covers and disinfecting with recommended products only in recommended concentrations.
+Minimize the risk of spreading the virus on your clothing, shoes, and surfaces, using shoe covers and disinfecting with recommended products only in recommended concentrations.
 Effective disinfectants include: bleach (1:10 dilution), potassium peroxymonosulfate (Virkon), accelerated hydrogen peroxide (Prevail, Accel, and Peroxigard).
 Do not use these on or around your rabbits.

 If you see a deceased rabbit whose cause of death is unknown, do NOT touch the rabbit.